 Use of an Incident Reporting Form is not required as a condition of making a report.
 The Incident Reporting Form is available:

-- From any member of the Administrative Team;
+From any member of the School Leadership Team.

 At the beginning of each school year, designated Administrators will provide the school community, including administrators, staff, students, and parents or guardians, with written notice of its policies for reporting acts of bullying and retaliation as part of the Personnel Manual and Student/Parent Handbook (located on the Riverview Portal).
 The plan is also accessible via the school website and school portal.

 A staff member will report immediately to an Administrator when he/she witnesses or becomes aware of conduct that may be bullying or retaliation.
 The requirement to report to an Administrator or designee does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with school policies and procedures for behavior management and discipline.
 Written documentation must be completed before the end of the staff person’s shift.